jayakrishnaa18/jayakrishnaa18/README.md

 ### About Me

-- Full Stack Developer passionate about building scalable applications
+- Full Stack Developer with expertise in building modern web applications
-- Experienced in AI/ML model development and deployment
+- Passionate about AI/ML and implementing intelligent solutions
-- Cloud architecture and DevOps automation specialist
+- Experienced in cloud infrastructure and DevOps automation on AWS
-- Open source contributor and continuous learner
-- Currently focusing on microservices, Kubernetes, and MLOps
+- Strong focus on writing clean, scalable, and maintainable code
+- Active learner exploring microservices architecture and Kubernetes
+- Enthusiastic about contributing to open source projects
+- Always eager to learn new technologies and solve complex problems

 ---